Do you need a tooth filling?

 If you find you’re suddenly sensitive to hot or cold foods, feel a sharp pain when biting down, or are simply experiencing a dull, steady ache, it's possible you have a cavity.
 And the solution for dealing with a cavity; the result of tooth decay, is usually a dental filling.

 When a tooth is damaged due to trauma or decay, its structure can be lost.
 At the Indigo Dental Practice in Jersey, our dentists will assess the condition of your teeth during your consultation, to determine the extent of the damage and the best course of action for restoration, which may include tooth fillings.

 There are several materials available for tooth fillings, each with their own benefits.
 The choice of material will depend on the tooth's location and strength requirements.
-We will inform you of all options before finalizing a dental plan, but most of our patients opt for tooth coloured fillings.
+We will inform you of all options before finalising a dental plan, but most of our patients opt for tooth-coloured fillings.
 Sedation is available for nervous patients.
 We’ll make you as comfortable as possible.